michaellisitsa/javascript-algorithms/README.md

 # JavaScript Algorithms and Data Structures

+## How to Debug test via terminal.
+- add a debugger statement
+- node inspect --experimental-vm-modules node_modules/jest/bin/jest.js -- "_LinkedList
+" (or whichever test file you want to run)
+- Will stop on first line of execution.
+Type `c` to continue to breakpoint
+- Type `repl` to go to debugger console

+## How to run tests via Terminal
+npm run test -- "_LinkedList"

 > 🇺🇦 UKRAINE [IS BEING ATTACKED](https://twitter.com/MFA_Ukraine) BY RUSSIAN ARMY.
 CIVILIANS ARE GETTING KILLED.
 RESIDENTIAL AREAS ARE GETTING BOMBED.
 > - Help Ukraine via [National Bank of Ukraine](https://bank.gov.ua/en/news/all/natsionalniy-bank-vidkriv-spetsrahunok-dlya-zboru-koshtiv-na-potrebi-armiyi)
 > - Help Ukraine via [SaveLife](https://savelife.in.ua/en/donate/) fund